NateEag/how-i-code/drafts/deployment.rst

 - Defining a page template becomes more complex, as you must use an abstraction to refer to static assets.

-- Including images in a page requires the user to know about the asset() abstraction we would be forced to add.
+- Including images in a page requires the content manager to know about the asset() abstraction we would be forced to add.

 - I feel that user-visible URLs with hashes in them are ugly.
 They're hard to read, hard to say, hard to remember, hard to type, and they don't look nice.